DotNetOpenAuth/DotNetOpenAuth/source/README.txt

  * Uncheck the 'Verify that file exists button'
  * OK your way out of everything
  * If you navigate to 'http://localhost:79/JanRain.OpenID.ServerPortal/user/bob' you should see the text: 'OpenID identity page for bob'

+Note: These instructions work on IIS 6 with Windows 2003 Server.
+Other version of IIS (such as the one with windows XP - IIS 5.1) will vary.
+For IIS 5.1 , try follow instructions documented toward the end of this article: http://www.codeproject.com/aspnet/URLRewriter.asp.
+If you still have issues (particularly if you get 404 when trying the demos or experience something like http://groups.google.co.uk/group/microsoft.public.inetserver.iis/browse_thread/thread/386efa0bf596234b/ee1fab525c129071?lnk=st&q=URLRewriter+IIS+XP+404&rnum=2&hl=en#ee1fab525c129071) try this:
+ * create a .openid extension that maps to asp.net (c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\aspnet_isapi.dll)
+ * browse to .openid eg: http://IP/JanRain.OpenID.ServerPortal/user/bob.openid

 The demos